Preventing gender- & power-based violence is everyone's responsibility.

-At Cal Poly, we believe that all students are capable of safely intervening in a situation that may be making others feel unsafe.
-We hope that through education and awareness that students can begin to recognize questionable situations and develop the skills needed to intervene.
+We hope that through education and awareness, students can begin to recognize problematic behaviors/situations and develop the skills needed to intervene long before violence ever occurs.
 Together, we can create a safer and more comfortable campus for all students, faculty and staff.

 Being an Active Bystander